cedricss/reactive.how/predicate.md

 ## Summary

 - Some operators may accept functions as arguments.
-But these functions don't have to work with the input or the output stream (the operators do).
+These functions don't have to work with the input or the output stream.
+The operators do.
 - How you label a function (eg. "project" or "predicate" function) depends on how you use it.
 A function is not a _project_ or _predicate_ function in itself.

 Next Monday, we'll continue the exploration of operators and functions with a second part!